anyaevostinar/anyaevostinar.github.io/classes/201-f21/HashCollisions.md

 Hashing is an active area of research, so there is a lot more that you could do if you are interested.

 * Try using one of the hashing methods from Monday's lab to allow you to store strings in your hash table.
 * In this lab you aren't required to implement a retrieval method because it is nearly identical to the insert method.
-Feel free to implement them if you want.
+Implement them!
-* A number of other collision resolution techniques are discussed in the reading linked above, implement some or all of them if you have time.
+* A number of other collision resolution techniques are discussed in the reading linked above, implement some or all of them.
+* Try combining this lab with Monday's lab code to test the effectiveness of preventing collisions of each of these approaches.
 * This lab is set up with a lot of repeated code and a need to switch around functions used.
 Feel free to refactor to a more elegant way of changing probing sequences, probably setting the technique in the constructor would be best.

 ## Submission